bhnord/activities/README.md

 Cinco Comes Early at Bow – Sunday, May 4th!
 <a href="https://www.bowmarketsomerville.com/upcomingevents/cinco-comes-early-at-bow-sunday-may-4th" target="_blank">info link</a>

-### 3rd Annual Asian Street Food and Music Festival at the 40th Harvard Square Mayfair

-**05/04 11:00AM - 05/04 06:00PM @ Harvard Square (Church Street parking lot)**
-The 40th Annual MayFair and the 3rd Asian Street Food & Music Festival  is presented by The Harvard Square Business Association in cooperation with the Harvard Square Philippine American Alliance.
+### The Lawn On D: A Public Park in Boston's Seaport with Pickleball, Games, Live Music, Drinks, Food & More

+**05/02 07:00AM - 10/31 11:00PM @ The Lawn on D**
+THE LAWN ON D OPENS FRIDAY, MAY 2!We’re excited to get this season underway!
-<a href="https://www.harvardsquare.com/40th-annual-harvard-square-mayfair/" target="_blank">info link</a>
+<a href="https://www.signatureboston.com/lawn-on-d" target="_blank">info link</a>

 ### SoWa Sundays/ SoWa Art Walk

 **05/04 11:00AM - 05/04 05:00PM @ SoWa Art + Design District**
 MAY SUNDAYS ARE IN FULL BLOOM.There is only one 450 Harrison Ave.
 <a href="https://" target="_blank">info link</a>

+### 2025 SoWa Open Market

+**05/04 11:00AM - 05/04 05:00PM @ SoWa Open Market**
+Join us every weekend starting in May 4, 2025!
+<a href="https://www.sowaboston.com/sowa-open-market/" target="_blank">info link</a>

 ### Harvard Arts Festival